GSA/digitalgov.gov/content/posts/2014-02-26-noaa-national-weather-service-meteorologist-twitter-use-shows-that-all-government-employees-are-communicators.md

 ---
-url: /2014/02/26/noaa-national-weather-service-meteorologist-twitter-use-shows-that-all-government-employees-are-communicators/
 date: 2014-02-26 8:42:30 -0400
 title: NOAA National Weather Service Meteorologist Twitter Use Shows that All Government Employees are Communicators
 summary: 'During the run up to a recent winter storm, Twitter was aflutter with reports of 20-30 inches of snow falling across wide swaths of the Midwest.
 Unfortunately for snow lovers, those rumors were highly speculative and unfounded.
-That didn&rsquo;t stop members of'
+That didn&rsquo;t stop members'
 authors:
   - mike-kruger
 categories: